pythonai250824/pages_final/000_final1.md

 ## 🎯 Project Goal

 The project starts with the simplest machine learning model: **Linear Regression**.
-Once the pipeline is implemented, you can expand to additional model types such as Random Forest, Logistic Regression, or SVM.
+Once the procedure is implemented, you can expand to additional model types such as Random Forest, Logistic Regression, or SVM.

 Build a FastAPI server that allows: